arthurmensch/web/_posts/2016-06-10-massive-matrix-factorization-for-fMRI-and-recommender-systems.markdown

 ---

-As ICML approaches, I will give a quick overview of our work on efficient matrix factorization for very large datasets.
+Before presenting it at ICML New York, I will give a quick overview of our work on efficient matrix factorization for very large datasets.
 Our focus was to scale *matrix factorization* techniques for functional MRI, a domain where data to decompose is now at terabyte scale.
 Along the way, we also designed a encouraging proof-of-concept